InteractiveOrganismsLab/pHigment/README.md

 8. Respray again from 1 foot, focusing on the edges of the biomaterial
 9. Dry the biomaterial with your chosen method, no part of it should feel wet when done
-10. Final product should be face mask consistency, paper-like and smooth
+10. Final product should be a face mask consistency, paper-like and smooth
 11. Peel the biomaterial carefully off of your surface

 **Cutting the Biomaterial**